spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-edge.md

 * Go to the **Clusters** page and click open the **Appliances** tab.
 * Click on “Add Appliances” to open the wizard.
 * Navigate to the appliance section under the 'Clusters' menu and register the appliance by providing its unique ID.
 * This ID should match the ID sent over by the PCG-Edge running on the appliance.
-By default, PCG-Edge uses the machine ID, but it can be overridden to something different (e.g. - 'hospital-1').
+By default, PCG-E uses the machine ID, but it can be overridden to something different (e.g. 'hospital-1').
 * Optionally specify one or more tags for the appliance.
 For example, Palette supports a unique 'name' tag.
 If specified, Palette would use the value of this tag in other UIs to make identification of the device easier.
 * Open the kebab (three-dot) menu and click delete to delete the appliance.